roryl/zsx/README.md

 ## Keep Client-Side Content During Swaps

-When swapping content, keep dynamic elements, javascript, canvas or media content that should not be changed.
-You can mark which content needs to be maintained and it will be restored across swaps.
+When swapping content, keep client side elements, javascript, canvas, or media content that should not be changed.
+You can mark which child elements need to be maintained.

 See [`zx-keep`](#zx-keep-true--false)